luncliff/Comparison-Go-CppTBB/README.md

 # Comparison of Go and C++ TBB on Parallel Processing

-This is repository for research codes.
+This is repository for a research code.
-C++ codes expects Windows developing environment with Visual Studio 2015 or later.
+The C++ code expects Windows developing environment with Visual Studio 2015 or later.

-#### Author
+#### Author / Advisor
 [Park Dong-Ha](luncliff@gmail.com) : Dept. of Computer Science & Engineering, Dongguk University
 #### Advisor
 Prof. Moon Bong-Kyo : Dept. of Computer Science & Engineering, Dongguk University